-the Most Beautiful Village
+the Most Beautiful Village in Cinque Terre?

 I’ve often heard Manarola described as the most beautiful village in Cinque Terre, so I took a look around in order to figure out what makes it special.